AJJQuig/neueda-test-ui/README.md

 ## Running on Docker

 In order to run the app on Docker, navigate in a terminal run the following commands in terminal (make sure you are in the applications directory)

 `docker build -t alanquigley/angular-app .`

 `docker run -d -it -p 80:80/tcp --name angular-app alanquigley/angular-app:latest`

 Once it is running in the container, you can navigate to your docker machine IP or localhost:80 to hit the app To kill the docker container instance, run the following command, replacing <container-id> with the id docker generated when the run command was ran.
 `docker container kill <container-id>`

+## Documentation server

+Run `compodoc -p tsconfig.base.json` to generate the full application documentation followed by `compodoc -s tsconfig.base.json --port 8090` to serve the documentation gitbook

+Alternatively run the npm scripts associated with these: `compodoc` and `compodoc-serve`

 ## Development server